puppetlabs/puppetdb/documentation/index.markdown

 > #### Note about Puppet Enterprise
 >
-> * PuppetDB 1.2 is not available for use with Puppet Enterprise.
-Puppet Enterprise users should visit the [1.1 documentation][old_docs].
+> * Due to packaging changes related to future integration of PuppetDB with Puppet Enterprise, PuppetDB 1.2 packages are not available for use with Puppet Enterprise.
+PuppetDB will be included by default in the next major release of Puppet Enterprise.
+In the meantime, Puppet Enterprise users should visit the [1.1 documentation][old_docs].

 ### Robust Hardware